 Instant Pot DUO Plus

-Mealthy MultiPot‘s LED screen was inspired by both the Instant Pot DUO Plus and the Instant Pot Ultra and works most similarly to the Instant Pot DUO Plus.
+Mealthy MultiPot‘s LED screen combines both the Instant Pot DUO Plus and the Instant Pot Ultra and functions most similarly to the Instant Pot DUO Plus.
 Mealthy combined the Cooking Progress Indicator from the Instant Pot Ultra and the Status Icons from the Instant Pot DUO Plus.
+This makes it very easy for the user to follow the cooking progress.
 Action photos of the Mealthy MultiPot are below.

 All three multi-cookers have large, easy to read LCD Panels.
-Instant Pot Ultra has many more features, so the rest of this comparison will be just about Mealthy MultiPot and Instant Pot DUO Plus.
+The balance of this comparison will be just about Mealthy MultiPot and Instant Pot DUO Plus.
 Whether you watch the Cooking Progress Indicator or watch out for the Status Icons, they are all very easy to understand and you will know where in the three step cooking process you are, at a glance.

 For pressure cooking (which is the function most used), when first setting the cook time, the LCD screen will indicate pressure chosen; High or Low and the cook time in minutes.